-4) Valuation of share based compensation
+4) Valuation of share based compensation and warrant derivative

-The Corporation uses the Black-Scholes Option Pricing Model for valuation of share based compensation.
+The Corporation uses the Black-Scholes Option Pricing Model for valuation of share based compensation and warrant derivative.
 Option pricing models require the input of subjective assumptions including expected price volatility, interest rate and forfeiture rate.
-Changes in the input assumptions can materially affect the fair value estimate and the Corporation's earnings and equity reserves.
+Changes in the input assumptions can materially affect the fair value estimate and the Corporation's net loss and equity reserves.